List of pharaohs: Ptolemaic Dynasty

 The second Hellenistic dynasty, the Ptolemies, ruled Egypt from 305 BC until Egypt became a province of Rome in 30 BC (whenever two dates overlap, that means there was a co-regency).
 The most famous member of this dynasty was Cleopatra VII, in modern times known simply as Cleopatra, who was successively the consort of Julius Caesar and, after Caesar's death, of Mark Antony, having children with both of them.

 Cleopatra strove to create a dynastic and political union between Egypt and Rome, but the assassination of Caesar and the defeat of Mark Antony doomed her plans.

 Caesarion (Ptolemy XV Philopator Philometor Caesar) was the last king of the Ptolemaic Dynasty of Egypt, and he reigned jointly with his mother Cleopatra VII of Egypt, from September 2, 47 BC.
 He was the eldest son of Cleopatra VII, and possibly the only son of Julius Caesar, after whom he was named.
-Between the alleged death of Cleopatra, on August 12, 30 BC, up to his own alleged death on August 23, 30 BC, he was nominally the sole pharaoh.
-It is tradition that he was hunted down and killed on the orders of Octavian, who would become the Roman emperor Augustus, but the historical evidence does not exist.
+Between the death of Cleopatra, on August 12, 30 BC, up to his own death in late August 30 BC, he was nominally the sole pharaoh.
+Ultimately, he was killed on the orders of Octavian, who would become the Roman emperor Augustus.
+While younger children of Cleopatra did survive Egyptian-Roman war, Octavian denied them inheritance of Egypt.

 Native rebellions also took place under Greek rule:

+Queens considered Pharaohs by Sally-Ann Ashton:

 Rome

 Cleopatra VII had affairs with Roman dictator Julius Caesar and Roman general Mark Antony, but it was not until after her suicide (after Mark Antony was defeated by Octavian, who would later be Emperor Augustus Caesar) that Egypt became a province of the Roman Republic in 30 BC.
-Subsequent Roman emperors were accorded the title of pharaoh, although exclusively while in Egypt.
+Subsequent Roman emperors were accorded the title of pharaoh, although exclusively only while in Egypt.

 The last Roman emperor to be conferred the title of pharaoh was Maximinus Daza (reigned 311–313 AD).